 Pre-development & planning.
 Community & stakeholder engagement.
 Local food chain development.
 Construction support.
 Project management & compliance.

-A woman and a young girl looking at livestock in a farmyard, with wooden fences and a barn in the background.
+A woman and a young girl smiling and enjoying time together at a farm, with a goat in the background near a wooden fence.

 We help rural and Indigenous communities plan, build, and manage the facilities that strengthen local food systems.
 Our services take projects from idea to operation, supporting long-term access to healthy food and stronger local economies.